Skip to main content

 Architecture

-• networking architecture
+• Networking architecture

-• the RFC standards defined by the IETF
+• Understanding RFC standards by the IETF

 Templates

-• modifying data structures to work well with templates
+• Modifying data structures for templates compatibility

 Servers

-• the relationship between TCP and HTTP
+• The relationship between TCP and HTTP

-The net/http package
+The net/http Package

-• streamlining your web development with the net/http package
+• Streamline development with the net/http package

-• the nuances of the net/http package
+• Explore nuances of the net/http package

-• the handler interface
+• Understanding the handler interface

-• http.ListenAndServe
+• Using http.ListenAndServe

-• using the default servemux
+• Creating and using a custom servemux

-• http.ServeContent, http.ServeFile, & http.FileServer
+• Using http.ServeContent, http.ServeFile, and http.FileServer

-• http.StripPrefix
+• Working with http.StripPrefix and http.NotFoundHandler

 State & Sessions

-• how to create sessions: login, permissions, logout
+• Implementing session management: login, permissions, logout

 Deployment

-• how to deploy an application to Google Cloud
+• Deploying applications to Google Cloud

 Amazon Web Services